zer0cache/matic-docs/docs/edge/performance-reports/overview.md

   - loadbot
 ---
 :::caution
-Please note that regular performance testing has been paused from release 0.4.1 due to consensus protocol changes that are being implemented.
+Please note that our `loadbot`, which was used for performing these tests, is now depreciated.
 :::

 | Type | Value | Link to test |